Overview

 10. Using Productivity Tools

-Regular use of productivity tools like calendars and to-do lists can reinforce your brain’s organizational and planning abilities, reducing procrastination.
+Regular use of productivity tools like calendars and to-do lists can reinforce your brain’s organisational and planning abilities, reducing procrastination.

 11. Regular Breaks